 - Not having emergency lighting and illuminated exit signs

 - Skipping fire protection system inspections

 - Not keeping proper records

 Fire Code Corrections in MI & IN

 For help getting your commercial or industrial building back on track, contact Fire Pros.
-We provide reliable fire code corrections in Michigan and Indiana.
+We provide reliable fire code corrections in Michigan.
 With over 30 years of experience, we’re confident we can spot violations and offer cost-effective solutions to get you up-to-date with the latest requirements.

 and a Fire Pros representative